A Spot of Trouble

 Cap gave her what he thought was a smile and Suds gave a little apologetic gesture as he followed.

-After a brief moment of awkward silence, the woman asked ‘Are you two stripper grams?’
+After a brief moment of awkward silence, the woman asked, ‘Excuse me, but are you two stripper grams?’

 ‘No miss,’ said Cap, ‘we’re grime fighters.’